nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Example
 * `manual add`
-    * Display the format for the command add, and briefly describes the command
+    * Display the format for the command add, and briefly describes the command.

 ### Exiting the program : `exit`